Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Desember 2025 15.35.30 UTC
+- WIB: Sabtu, 13 Desember 2025 16.28.32 UTC
-- WITA: Sabtu, 13 Desember 2025 16.35.30 UTC
+- WITA: Sabtu, 13 Desember 2025 17.28.32 UTC
-- WIT: Sabtu, 13 Desember 2025 17.35.30 UTC
+- WIT: Sabtu, 13 Desember 2025 18.28.32 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

 Kategori: inspirational